Athens, Ohio: Arts and culture

 Athens has a long musical tradition that includes local acts and events for touring musicians, performing at Ohio University and festivals in Athens.
 The folk song "Athens County" - words by Joe Dolce; music by Jonathan Edwards - refers to Athens, Ohio, where Edwards & Dolce attended college in the late 60s.
 Edwards went on to have a Number 2 hit song nationally with 'Sunshine' while Dolce moved to Australia and had an international Number 1 hit with Shaddap You Face.
-Dolce is now an established poet and essayist in Mebourne.
+Dolce is now an established poet and essayist in Melbourne.
 Bands hailing from Athens include The Headstone Circus, The Snapdragons, Appalachian Death Ride, She Bears, Southeast Engine, The Ridges and the metal band Skeletonwitch.
 Athens native Steve Reis, a founder of the Columbus, Ohio-based band McGuffey Lane named his band after a street in Athens.
-In 1973, the Ohio Valley Summer Theater began a production called the Appalachian Green Parks Project.
-It featured music, dance, and theater derived from the Appalachian region.
-The group won the Governor's Award for Community Action, released an album of music, performed at the Sylvan Amphitheater in Washington, D.C., on July 4, 1974, made numerous television appearances, provided the soundtrack for an Ohio Department Of Natural Resources public service film titled Sweet Ohio, were designated as the official Bicentennial Touring Group for the state of Ohio, and were the subject of a documentary film during their four-year run.
-Two former members of the Appalachian Green Parks Project, Jim McGaw and Charlie Lewis began performing with Jimmy Prouty and went on to form the New Vinton County Frogwhompers Marching, Singing, Strumming and Plucking Society in 1976, which was to become one of the most popular groups to come out of the region in the 1970s.

 Several theater companies have operated in Athens over the years.
 Studio for Young Actors, aka Drama Club Youth Academy was a youth theater which operated from 2000 to approximately 2010.
 They performed both original and published plays and musicals featuring young actors.
 Their main venue was Stuart's Opera House in Nelsonville, Ohio They subsequently moved their performance venue to Arts/West a community arts space in Athens, Ohio, operated by the City of Athens.
-A University park on Richland Ave was designed by Athens' own Maya Lin.
+A university park on Richland Ave was designed by Athens' own Maya Lin.